iominh/minhongrails.github.io/_posts/2013-05-12-why-i-skipped-business-school.md

 In this post I wanted to describe why I skipped business school and an MBA.
 Several years ago I had an opportunity to attend business school.
-I prepared for months, took the GMAT and asked for letters of recommendation.
+I prepared for months, took the GMAT and asked for recommendations.
 It was a great feeling to receive the acceptance letter.
 However, in all my enthusiasm, I didn't carefully consider the two great costs of going to business school: time and money.